 Robert Peters is a landscape and still-life painter with a career spanning over 40 years.
 He has exhibited his works in museum exhibitions such as the Prix de West, Quest for the West, Masters of the American West and The West Select.
 Robert’s paintings have earned serious recognition from collectors.
 He was awarded the Eiteljorg museum’s Victor Higgins Award, presented for the best body of work exhibited.
 His works are now included in numerous private, corporate, and museum collections.

-At the start of his career, Robert worked for twelve years as a freelance illustrator represented in New York City.
+At the start of his career, Robert worked for twelve years as an independent freelance illustrator represented in New York City.
 As a member of the Society of Illustrators, his award-winning paintings were featured on the covers of magazines such as US News and World Report.
-Robert created paintings for the national advertising campaigns of corporations such as 7UP, IBM, Audi, Intel, Revlon, TV Guide, and others.
-Robert’s illustration experience gave him solid foundation for his current work.
+Robert created paintings for the national advertising campaigns of corporations such as 7UP, IBM, Audi, Intel, Motorola, Revlon, TV Guide, and others.
+Robert’s illustration experience gave him a solid foundation for his current work.

 Born in upstate New York and raised in Phoenix, Arizona, Robert credits his early memories of the Sonoran desert with sparking a passion for the outdoors.
 His extensive travels throughout the American Southwest instilled a love for nature.
 Robert’s life in the west included some time in southwestern Colorado where he and his wife, Nanette, raised paint horses.
 And later, after spending a few years living on the central California coast, the couple and their two children settled back home to the Arizona high country near Prescott.

 “The western landscape is an endless source of inspiration for me,” Robert says.
 “I draw from my own observations, which imparts an authentic and natural quality to my paintings.”